Big Rock Forest Preserve

 Mature woodlands, high-quality marshes, tall-grass prairie, clear-running creeks and a 65-foot deep lake are just some of the highlights of Big Rock Forest Preserve.
 Visitors will find lots to enjoy in any season of the year, from summertime fishing, to hiking in the autumn woods, cross-country skiing in winter, and birdwatching during spring migration.

 Please follow posted regulations for catch-and-release fishing.
 Fishing is allowed in the Big Rock Quarry on a catch and release basis.
-Swimming is not allowed.

 Big Rock Creek, rated one of the best quality streams in Illinois, is home to freshwater mussels — indicators of high-quality habitat.